rails/rails/guides/source/association_basics.md

 Rails will automatically create new join models for any patients in the new list that were not previously associated with the physician.
 Additionally, if any patients that were previously associated with the physician are not included in the new list, their join records will be automatically deleted.
 This simplifies managing many-to-many relationships by handling the creation and deletion of the join models for you.

 WARNING: Automatic deletion of join models is direct, no destroy callbacks are triggered.
-You can read more about callbacks [here](active_record_callbacks.html).
+You can read more about callbacks in the [Active Record Callbacks Guide](active_record_callbacks.html).

 The `has_many :through` association is also useful for setting up "shortcuts" through nested `has_many` associations.
 This is particularly beneficial when you need to access a collection of related records through an intermediary association.
 For example, if a document has many sections, and each section has many paragraphs, you may sometimes want to get a simple collection of all paragraphs in the document without having to manually traverse through each section.